dpopkov/learn/hfdp/README.md

 The Template Method Pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+#### Iterator       - Chapter 9.
+Well-Managed Collections

+The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.